apache/openserverless-site/content/en/docs/reference/references/actions-new/_index.md

 Additional tests will be required depending on the feature set provided by the runtime.

-Since the OpenWhisk and Nuvolaris platform is language and runtime agnostic, it is generally not necessary to add integration tests.
+Since the OpenWhisk and OpenServerless platform is language and runtime agnostic, it is generally not necessary to add integration tests.
 That is the unit tests verifying the protocol are sufficient.
-However, it may be necessary in some cases to modify the `nuv` CLI or other OpenWhisk and Nuvolaris clients.
+However, it may be necessary in some cases to modify the `ops` CLI or other OpenWhisk and OpenServerless clients.
 In which case, appropriate tests should be added as necessary.
-The OpenWhisk and Nuvolaris platform will perform a generic integration test as part of its basic system tests.
+The OpenWhisk and OpenServerless platform will perform a generic integration test as part of its basic system tests.
 This integration test will require a [test function](#the-test-action) to be available so that the test harness can create, invoke, and delete the